Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 ## Create an Azure Key Vault

-Next you will create a Key Vault using the resource group created in the previous step.
+Next you will create a Key Vault using the Resource Group created in the previous step.
 Although "ContosoKeyVault" is used as the name for the Key Vault throughout this article, you have to use a unique name.
 Provide the following information:

 * Vault name - Create a custom name and replace YourKeyVaultName below.
 * Resource group name - Use the same Resource Group Name you used above.